mknawalaniec/doorman/readme.md

 -------
 This will greet your coworkers on slack when they enter the office.

-This was send in as part of the [AWS Deeplens Hackaton](https://devpost.com/software/doorman-a1oh0e)
+This was based in part on the [AWS Deeplens Hackaton](https://devpost.com/software/doorman-a1oh0e)

 Setup
 -----
 Quite a few steps, needs cleanup, most of it can be automated.

-- Create a bucket, remember the name, make sure that your deeplens user can write to this bucket.
-- Create a Rekognition collection (and note the collecition id)
+Using Cloud9 makes setup a breeze.
+If you create an instance, you might need to execute the following commands:
+ - npm install -g serverless
+ - sudo yum install jq
+ - pip install --user pipenv
+ - sudo pip install --upgrade awscli
+ - sls plugin install -n serverless-python-requirements

 - Be sure to have the following env vars in your environment:
+  - SLACK_CHANNEL_ID="slack-channel-id"
-  - BUCKET_NAME=your-bucket-name
+  - SLACK_TRAINING_CHANNEL_ID="slack-channel-id"
   - SLACK_API_TOKEN=your-slack-token
-  - SLACK_CHANNEL_ID="slack-channel-id"
-  - REKOGNITION_COLLECTION_ID="your-collection-id"

 - Deploy the lambda functions with Serverles (eg: `sls deploy`), this will create a CF stack with your functions.
 Note the api gateway endpoint, you'll need it later